Britain's FTSE rises as oil shares hang on to gains

 GMT.

-However, oil shares as well as the index as a whole gave up
+However, oil shares as well as the index as a whole cut

-some gains along with the price of Brent crude after a meeting

 produced only the promise of a freeze, not a cut, in supply.